Montenegro Entry Requirements

 Visa Required

-Citizens of countries not covered by visa-free arrangements must obtain a visa before travel
+Citizens of countries not listed in visa-free or ETA categories must obtain a visa before travel

-How to Apply: Apply at the nearest Montenegrin embassy or consulate in your country of residence.
-Applications typically require a completed form, valid passport, passport photos, proof of accommodation, travel insurance, financial means proof, and return ticket.
-Processing time is usually 7-15 working days but can vary.
+How to Apply: Apply at a Montenegrin embassy or consulate in your country of residence.
+Required documents typically include completed application form, passport photos, flight itinerary, hotel reservations, proof of sufficient funds, travel insurance, and visa fee payment.

 Arrival Process